commontoolsinc/tutorials/state_advanced.md

 * How to derive from two state inputs
 * How to read a value

+## Introduction

-In the last section, we learned how to create state via cells and also how to create derived states.
-Our example was using a SRD 5e character sheet.
+In the last section, we learned how to create state via `Cell`s and also how to create derived states.
+We used building a fantasy game character sheet as an example.
-Now we are going to learn how to modify state once we've set its initial value.
+We'll continue with that to learn how to modify state.

+## Handling User Input

-Let's start with changing the character's name.
+Let's start with changing our character's name.
 We'll need to add a text input field in the `[UI]` section.
 We can't just use regular HTML components.
 The Common Tools runtime has its own JSX components to